geoserver/geoserver/doc/en/user/docs/data/app-schema/feature-chaining.md

 We need one mapping file per complex type that is going to be nested, including non features, e.g. gsml:CompositionPart.

 Non-feature types that cannot be individually accessed (eg. CompositionPart as a Data Type) can still be mapped separately for its reusability.
 For this case, the containing feature type has to include these types in its mapping file.
 The include tag should contain the nested mapping file path relative to the location of the containing type mapping file.
-In `GeologicUnit_MappingFile.xml`{.interpreted-text role="download"}:
+In [GeologicUnit_MappingFile.xml](GeologicUnit_MappingFile.xml):

     <includedTypes>
         <Include>CGITermValue_MappingFile.xml</Include>